 teaches at Pepperdine University and across the US, and has written about mindfulness, contemplative living, and mindful approaches to relationships.
 He leads retreats and clinical and corporate trainings, and is an LMFT in private practice.

-This retreat invites participants to open to their most elemental relationship, that which exists between the body, mind, and the natural world as it manifests through eating, food, and our senses.
+This retreat invites participants to open to their most elemental relationship, that which exists between the body, mind, and the natural world as it manifests through eating, breathing, and our senses.
+This is not a workshop about nutrition or eating, but begins with how formal mindful sensory meditations and awareness of body sensations, including eating awareness, develops mindfulness/ mindful awareness.
+This is how the mindfulness is learned.
 This awareness then widens to include the deep nourishment we receive from being in mindful relationship with each other.
-“Individually, we all know the hungers and longings that coexist at emotional, spiritual, bodily, and relational levels,” says Jerome Front.
-“Fortunately, these basic needs also form our common human ground.